How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 If your vet suspects allergens are the main cause of your dog’s eye infection, they may prescribe antihistamines.
 These medications block the effects of histamine, the compound that triggers allergic symptoms.
 Again, these don’t necessarily treat the infection, but they can help with symptom management to make your dog more comfortable.

-How to Prevent Eye Infections in Your Dog
+How To Prevent Eye Infections in Your Dog

 Wipe Their Eyes After a Walk

 Debris can build up on your dog’s face after a walk, especially if you’re walking down a dirt path or hiking in the woods.
-Use warm water and a towel to gently wipe your dog’s eyes when you return from your walk.

 Miracle Care Sterile Eye Wash Pads for Dogs & Cats